moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 1. Expand the **approve** function
 2. Enter the address of the spender.
 You should have created two accounts before starting, so you can use the second account as the spender
 3. Enter the amount of tokens the spender can spend for the **value**.
-For this example, you can allow the spender to spend 1 UNIT token in WEI units (`1000000000000000000`)
+For this example, you can allow the spender to spend 1 UNIT token in Wei units (`1000000000000000000`)
 4. Click **transact**
 5. MetaMask will pop up, and you will be prompted to review the transaction details.
 Click **Confirm** to send the transaction